-'''

 PING 151.166.96.20 (151.166.96.20): 56 data bytes

-'''

-If this happens, press <Ctrl-c> to interrupt the program.
+If this happens, press Ctrl+C to interrupt the program.
 You see lines similar to the following:

 '''

-----151.166.96.20 PING Statistics---
+----151.166.96.20 PING Statistics----

 5 packets transmitted, 0 packets received, 100% packet loss

 '''

 If this happens, verify that both machines are attached to the network and that the cables are connected securely.
 Also, try using the ping command to check the connection to other machines on the network and compare the results.
-If you are connecting the two machines together directly (without using a hub or concentrator), make sure the cable is properly wired.
+If you are connecting the two machines directly (without using a hub or concentrator), make sure the cable is properly wired.

-You are now finished initializing WebFORCE Internet Gateway.
-You are ready to finish configuring your Internet gateway server using a Web browser.
+If there are no network problems, you are now finished initializing WebFORCE Internet Gateway.
+You are ready to finish configuring your Internet Gateway server using a Web browser.